-Starehe Boys' Centre and School in Nairobi, Kenya was founded in 1959 by the late Dr. Geoffrey W. Griffin and has since then provided high quality, holistic education to over 15,000 underprivileged boys.
+Starehe Boys' Centre and School in Nairobi, Kenya was founded in 1959 by the late Dr. Geoffrey W. Griffin, the late Mr. Geoffrey Geturo and the late Mr. Joseph Gikubu and has since then provided high quality, holistic education to over 15,000 disadvantaged boys.
 Unfortunately, due to economic pressure, the school is struggling to remain open.

 Your role?
-Well, it's simple...apart from cheering us on, the school desperately needs any amount of money you can spare.
-My target is to raise $1,500 (or more) by July 1st 2019 ALL of which will go into the school's endowment fund that will ensure there is a place in the school for a deserving young boy FOREVER!
+Well, it's simple...apart from cheering the GoKibiko Team on, the school desperately needs any amount of money you can spare.
+The target of this campaign is to raise $5,000 (or more) by September 30th 2019 ALL of which will go into the #GoKibiko campaign and ultimately to the school's endowment fund to ensure there is a place in the school for a deserving young boy FOREVER!

 Please browse through the links below for more information: